 Snowplay - Sledding and Sliding

 to protect the meadow vegetation before the snowplay area can be opened.
 Sledding and sliding are permitted only in the designated snow play area at Paradise.
 Trees, tree wells, and cliffs make other areas dangerous.
 For everyone's safety, use "soft" sliding devices-flexible sleds, inner tubes, and saucers.
 No hard toboggans or runner sleds.
 Note: Check the status of road and avalanche conditions before leaving home.
 Remember all vehicles are required to carry tire chains when traveling in the park in winter.
 Update 1/13/15: The snowplay area will NOT OPEN this year due to low snowfall and the continuation of mild weather with little projected snow in the foreseeable future (conditions update news release, 3/4/15).
 Snowplay opens when snow depth at Paradise reaches approximately five feet deep, generally in late December or early January.
 Snowplay is then open weekends and holidays, weather and snow conditions permitting.
-Last day for snowplay is Sunday, March 30.

 Ranger-Guided Snowshoe Walks